hayleyjolliffe/cv/_posts/2024-04-14-wonder-analytics.md

 I hope I'm not the only that feels this way.

-If I've landed on your radar, shoot me an email at calebjolliffe@proton.me and let me know where you're reading from.
+If I've landed on your radar, shoot me an email at hayleyjolliffe@proton.me and let me know where you're reading from.
 I don't have anything to sell you, and I definitely won't add you to my Manipulation Database.
 I just think it'd be neat to see my map light up again.

 As for what's next, I'm considering two things:
 1. Adding a guestbook for a new generation of Web traveller proclamations